History of Mozambique

 Mozambique was a Portuguese colony, overseas province and later a member state of Portugal.
 It gained independence from Portugal in 1975.

 Pre-colonial history

 Prehistoric Mozambique

 In 2007 Julio Mercader, of the University of Calgary, recovered dozens of 100,000-year-old stone tools from a deep limestone cave (Ngalue) near Lake Niassa in Mozambique showing that wild sorghum, the ancestor of the chief cereal consumed today in sub-Saharan Africa for flours, bread, porridges, and alcoholic beverages, was being consumed by Homo sapiens along with African wine palm, the false banana, pigeon peas, wild oranges, and the African "potato."
 This is the earliest direct evidence of humans using pre-domesticated cereals anywhere in the world.

 The first inhabitants of what is now Mozambique were the San hunters and gatherers, ancestors of the Khoisani peoples.
-Between the 1st and 5th centuries AD, waves of Bantu-speaking peoples migrated from the north through the Zambezi River valley and then gradually into the plateau and coastal areas.
-The Bantu were farmers and ironworkers.
+Between 400BC-400AD waves of Bantu-speaking peoples migrated from the north through the Zambezi River valley and then gradually into the plateau and coastal areas.
+The Bantu were farmers and iron workers.